0chain/zwalletcli/README.md

 zwallet CLI provides a self-explaining "help" option that lists commands and parameters they need to perform the intended action

-## Commands

-Note in this document, we will show only the commands, response will vary depending on your usage, so may not be provided in all places.

-### Command with no arguments

-When you run zwallet with no arguments, it will list all the supported commands.
-If you don't have a wallet yet, It will create one.

-Command

-    ./zwallet

-Response

-    Use zwallet to store, send and execute smart contract on 0Chain platform.
-    Complete documentation is available at https://0chain.net

-    Usage:
-      zwallet [command]

-    Available Commands:

-      createmswallet     create multisig wallet
-      faucet             Faucet smart contract
-      getbalance         Get balance from sharders
-      getblobbers        Get registered blobbers from sharders
-      getid              Get Miner or Sharder ID from its URL getlockedtokens    Get locked tokens
-      help               Help about any command
-      lock               Lock tokens
-      lockconfig         Get lock configuration
-      ls-miners          Get list of all active miners fro Miner SC ls-sharders        Get list of all active sharders fro Miner SC mn-config          Get miner SC global info.
-      mn-info            Get miner/sharder info from Miner SC. mn-lock            Add miner/sharder stake.
-      mn-pool-info       Get miner/sharder pool info from Miner SC. mn-unlock          Unlock miner/sharder stake.
-      mn-update-settings Change miner/sharder settings in Miner SC. mn-user-info       Get miner/sharder user pools info from Miner SC. recoverwallet      Recover wallet
-      send               Send ZCN tokens to another wallet unlock             Unlock tokens
-      verify             verify transaction
-      version            Prints version information
-      vp-add             Add a vesting pool
-      vp-config          Check out vesting pool configurations.
-      vp-delete          Delete a vesting pool
-      vp-info            Check out vesting pool information.
-      vp-list            Check out vesting pools list.
-      vp-stop            Stop vesting for one of destinations and unlock tokens not vested vp-trigger         Trigger a vesting pool work.
-      vp-unlock          Unlock tokens of a vesting pool

-    Flags:
-          --config string      config file (default is config.yaml) --configDir string   configuration directory (default is $HOME/.zcn) -h, --help               help for zwallet
-          --verbose            prints sdk log in stderr (default false) --wallet string      wallet file (default is wallet.json)

-    Use "zwallet [command] --help" for more information about a command.

 ### Create multisig wallet

 Before jumping on to command description a quick introduction to Multisignature Wallet.